BEng Hons Mechanical Engineering

 Year 3

 Design is the central theme of studies in third-year.
 You'll undertake design exercises and supporting engineering science modules relevant to your degree.
-There's also the opportunity to spend some, or all, of Year 3 studying abroad on a compatible course.
+There's also the opportunity to spend some, or all, of Year 3 studying abroad on a compatible programme.

 Year 4